-Are you familiar with haluski?
-Is it a Pittsburgh thing or something?
+Are you familiar with haluski (aka cabbage and noodles)?
+Is it a Pittsburgh thing?

 When I lived in south central PA back in 2014, nobody knew what it was.
 It kills me because it’s one of the easiest meals you can throw together.

-Fast forward to today, I make cabbage and noodles at least 1-2 times a month when cabbage is in season, which is usually late fall until early spring.
+Fast forward to today, I make this cabbage and noodles recipe at least 1-2 times a month when cabbage is in season, which is usually late fall until early spring.

 Close up of cabbage and noodles